Tsiri/RHEIA/docs/sphinx/optimization.rst

     plt.show()

 The method :py:meth:`get_fitness_population()` returns, for the last available generation, the fitness values and the population.
-Alternatively, a number of generations can be plotted on the same graph by defining the optional argument :py:obj:`gen`.
+Alternatively, a number of generations can be plotted on the same graph by defining the optional argument :py:data:`gen`.
 This enables to evaluate the convergence of the result.
 To illustrate, plotting generation 5, 15 and 25 can be done as follows: